Updated Spyder Leader

-The Leader coat from Spyder is a great synthetic insulated jacket.
+The Leader jacket from Spyder is a great synthetic insulated model.
 As such, and given the unique attributes of synthetic insulation.
 Our Editors' Choice Arc'teryx Macai is an excellent jacket that is down insulated.
 For the wettest of conditions, synthetic insulation is better.
 For those conditions, check out the Leader.

-Overall, the Leader is nothing special.
-This is mainly because it enters a very high end field.
+Overall, the Leader is nothing special relative to the competition.
+This is mainly because it enters a very high-end field.
 Were we to narrow the field to synthetic insulated jackets, it would come out near the top.
 In that subset, only the Helly Hansen Alpha beats it.